dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Restricting the Type of an Argument or Parameter in an ACTION

-For maximum brevity and reusability, the `ACTION*` macros don't ask you to provide the types of the mock function arguments and the action parameters.
+For maximum brevity and reusability, the `ACTION*` macros don'type ask you to provide the types of the mock function arguments and the action parameters.
 Instead, we let the compiler infer the types for us.